 5. Evidence Given in Former Proceedings

-If the person to be called as a witness dies or due to some other reason is not able to appear before the court, then the statements given by such person in former or previous proceedings may be used as a piece of evidence for proving the truth in subsequent proceedings.
+If the person to be called as a witness dies or due to some other reason, is not able to appear before the court, then the statements given by such a person in former or previous proceedings may be used as a piece of evidence for proving the truth in subsequent proceedings.

 Even the entries in books of accounts and public registers like official books are relevant statements that can be adduced before the court in matters of inquiry.
 Though the person may not be alive, the statements he made previously in books or official registers are admissible in court.

 Read Next: What Is Doctrine of Exclusion of Hearsay Evidence